From Global Standards to Unequal Treatment: The ILO and the Concept of “Native Labor”

 - Fabiana Kutsche, University of Cologne, Doctoral Researcher

 This project looks at the International Labor Organization (ILO) and its handling of the issue of “native labor” from the 1920s to 1950s.
 The ILO, created in 1919 at the peace conference in Versailles, had a tripartite structure comprised of workers, employers, and governments.
 It developed a strong expertise in the field of labor policy, pushed for better conditions for workers in its member states, and aimed to establish universal labor standards.
 Its initial focus was on industrial labor in Western countries.
 However, when delegates of the ILO such as A. Thomas tried to extend its standards to colonial societies during the 1920s, they were rebuked by most colonial governments (Maul 2012).
 Following debates on forced and compulsory labor as well as on slavery and indentured labor (framed as “new slavery”) that attracted public attention in Europe and North America, the League of Nations issued the Slavery Convention in 1926.
 The ILO was mandated by the League to develop regulations on forced labor, still facing the opposition of the colonial governments, who drew on racial stereotypes and the argument of trusteeship and civilizing mission to avoid stricter regulations.
-To address the problem of differential treatment of workers in Southern colonies and Northern metropoles, the ILO adopted the term “native labor” in its own publications and statements (Rodriguez-Pinero 2005), thereby introducing a form of double standard.
+To address the problem of differential treatment of workers in Southern colonies and Northern metropoles, the ILO adopted the term “native labor” in its own publications and statements (Rodríguez-Piñero 2005), thereby introducing a form of double standard.
 The term was commonly used for the indigenous workforce in British colonies.
-The Forced Labor Convention was finally issued in 1930, but ratified by many governments only in the 1950s.
-While it obliged the signatories to abolish forced labor, many exceptions were made, e.g. forced labor was still allowed for infrastructure projects in colonies.
+The Forced Labor Convention was finally issued in 1930 but ratified by many governments only in the 1950s.
+While it obliged the signatories to abolish forced labor, many exceptions were made, e.g., forced labor was still allowed for infrastructure projects in colonies.
 Focusing on the concept of “native labor”, the project will ask: In what ways has the concept contributed to reifying social inequalities across the global color line and to affirming colonial structures?
 How has the concept’s underlying assumption affected negotiations between the ILO, colonial powers, and emerging unions in the colonies?
-The project will concentrate on British East African colonies and the colonial government of India, the only colony with delegates in the ILO.
-It will be based on materials from the ILO Archive, Geneva; The National Archive, London; the National Archives of India, New Delhi; and the National Archive of Kenya, Nairobi.
+The project will concentrate on the colonial government of India, the only colony with delegates in the ILO, and British Southern Rhodesia.
+It will be based on materials from the ILO Archive, Geneva; The National Archive, London; the National Archives of India, New Delhi; and the National Archives of Zimbabwe, Harare.

 This Research Unit is funded by the Volkswagen Foundation